xyzelena/hackathonrus/README.md

 ## Available Scripts

+You can also use the list of commands in the __Makefile__ for faster typing.

 ### `npm install`

 This command installs a package and any packages that it depends on for this project.